Kid-friendly "Bellissima" Basil Kid-Made Gnocchi Recipe - Sticky Fingers Cooking

 Photo by DELBO ANDREA/Shutterstock.com

-• Gnocchi (pronounced "NYOH-kee") comes from the Italian word "nocca," which means "knuckle."
+• Gnocchi (NYOH-kee) comes from the Italian word "nocca," which means "knuckle."

 • Gnocchi originated in Northern Italy.
 The climate in Northern Italy was more suitable for growing potatoes, the original main ingredient of gnocchi.

-• Gnocchi, dumplings traditionally made from potato and flour, have many variations.
+• Gnocchi, small dumplings traditionally made from potato and flour, have many variations.
 Every region of Italy has its own version of gnocchi.
-Gnocchi are peasant food created when times were tough out of available and cheap ingredients.
+Gnocchi was a peasant food created when times were tough out of available and cheap ingredients.

-• Long ropes of dough are rolled out before being sliced into pieces, boiled in salted water, and dressed with a variety of simple sauces.
+• Long ropes of dough are rolled out before being sliced into pieces, textured with a fork or a "gnocchi board" (to hold the sauce better), boiled in salted water, and dressed with various simple sauces.

 • You can make gnocchi with squash, spinach, saffron, prunes, and even cocoa!